profpy/id1400/lecture3/lab/README.md

 ## Problem 8

+Assign new values to the variables you created in the previous problem.
+Print a sentence that uses at least four variables.

 ```
+# Problem 8
 print("Problem 8")
 ```
-Assign new values to the variables you created in the previous problem.
-Print a sentence that uses at least four variables.